-Cheryl Bart AO Name:
+Name: Cheryl Bart AO

-Independent Non-Executive Director Title:
+Title: Independent Non-Executive Director

-Bachelor of Commerce and Bachelor of Laws from the University of New South Qualifications:

-Wales, Fellow of the Australian Institute of Company Directors including financial services, utilities, energy, renewable energy, television and film.
+Qualifications: Bachelor of Commerce and Bachelor of Laws from the University of New South Wales, Fellow of the services, utilities, energy, renewable energy, television and film.
 Cheryl previously worked as a lawyer specialising in Banking and Finance at Mallesons Stephen Jaques (now King & Wood Mallesons).
 Cheryl is currently a director of Shaw Australia Pty Ltd, Chairman of Powering Australian Renewables and Chairman of TEDxSydney.
 Cheryl is immediate past Chairman of ANZ Trustees Ltd, the Environment Protection Authority of South Australia, the South Australian Film Corporation, Adelaide Film Festival and the Foundation for Alcohol Research and Education ('FARE').
 She is the 31st person in the world to complete The Explorer's Grand Slam, and is a Patron of SportsConnect.
 Cheryl has also previously been a director of Football Federation Australia, ME Bank, The Prince's Trust Australia, Australian Himalayan Foundation and Invictus Games Sydney 2018.